diaspora/diaspora/README.md

 You are welcome to contribute, add to and extend Diaspora however you see fit.
 We will do our best to incorporate everything that meets our guidelines.

+Please make your changes on a topic branch in your repo and submit your pull request from there, so that commits you don't want to submit aren't included.

 Please do not rebase our tree into yours.
 See [here](http://www.mail-archive.com/dri-devel@lists.sourceforge.net/msg39091.html)
 for when to rebase.